Lsd – Hypnosis – Meditation – The Dream

 There has always been a great deal of criticism aimed at dream interpretation.
 It has been called many things.
 Those who have not investigated it have denied any truth in it.
 Others have said that most dream interpretation was in the head of the analyst, and dreams were meaningless.
 This has been due to the various interpretations one can give to a dream, and the difficulty of arriving at any interpretation in the case of some dreams.
 Like an ink blot one can see all sorts of faces in it.
 But the ink blot is really just a blot, and depicts no face at all, or if it does it is pure coincidence.

 It is fortunate, therefore, that to help our doubting mind in its persistence to understand, evidence does point to the feasibility of dream interpretation.
 What has already been said about symbols and imagery being an early type of thinking is a part of this evidence.
 We can test it for ourselves.
 In the same way, our experiments in active imagination also demonstrate to us personally, that dream images do arise from our psychic values.
-They can, therefore, through analysis, be traced to these underlying emotions, and thus be understood.
+They can, therefore, through understanding, be traced to these underlying emotions, and thus be understood.
 When we arrive at an interpretation of our own dreams that thoroughly explains us to ourselves, this too constitutes personal evidence.
 There are other sources of evidence, however, and because these throw light on another method of interpretation, they will be mentioned.
+See Being the Person or Thing

 During the early part of this century, investigators set out to test some of Freud’s conclusions regarding dream symbols.
 Three men, Gaston Roffenstein, Karl Schroetter, and M. Nachmansohn, used hypnosis for this aim.
-They hoped in this way to throw light on three dream factors; the dream censor, the symbol making process, and whether dreams help us to stay asleep.
+They hoped in this way to throw light on three dream factors, the dream censor, the symbol making process, and whether dreams help us to stay asleep.

 For one experiment, Schroetter used a 24 year old female pharmacist he calls ‘Miss E’.
 Having put the subject into a ‘deep hypnotic sleep’, he then told her she would dream of having homosexual intercourse with her female friend L. Schroetter comments that Miss E is Aryan, while L is Jewish.
 The dream that followed during the night was of Miss E sitting in a small dingy cafe’ holding a huge French newspaper.
 Talking with a strong Yiddish accent, a woman twice asks her, ‘Don’t you need anything?’
 Miss E doesn’t answer, but the woman comes a third time, and is recognised as her friend L. She is holding a worn suitcase with a label that reads, ‘For ladies only!’
-Miss E goes out of the caf with her, and walks along an unfamiliar street, while L hangs on to her.
+Miss E goes out of the cafe?
+With her, and walks along an unfamiliar street, while L hangs on to her.
 She doesn’t like this, but does not like to be rude by telling her to stop.
 They arrive at L’s house, where she pulls out a huge bunch of keys from a rag.
 She chooses a key and gives it to Miss E, saying, ‘I trust only you with it, it is the key to this case.
 You might like to use it.
 Just watch that my husband doesn’t get hold of it.’
 L then leaves her with the key.

-As, according to Freud’s symbology, a case is a woman, a key the male organ, and walking up a strange street, new sexual conquest, this dream is very interesting.
+As, according to Freud’s symbology, a case is a woman’s vagina, a key the male organ, and walking up a strange street, new sexual conquest, this dream is very interesting.
 It can be seen how a forbidden idea is hidden within the symbols, and how the symbols express the hidden idea.
 As Miss E had no knowledge of Freudian concepts these symbols are spontaneous products of her own dream state.

 Roffenstein, because he wished to be quite certain of the subject’s ignorance of formulated dream symbols, chose a 28 year old nursemaid.
 She is described as of sub-average intelligence, totally uneducated, and quite innocent of his proposed experiment.
 She was likewise hypnotised and told to dream, amongst other things, of having sexual intercourse with her father.
 The dream was of her father.
 He gave her a large bag, and with it a big key.
 It was a very big key, like the key to a house.
 She felt sad, but opened the bag.
 Then a snake jumped out of it against her mouth, when she screamed and awoke.